infiniflow/infinity/docs/guides/search_guide.md

 ### Full-text index filters

 Infinity's full-text index supports conditional filtering through the `filter_fulltext` parameter.
-Full-text index filters are keyword-based and do not support the logical expressions available for secondary index filters.
+Full-text index filters are keyword-based and do not support the expressions available for secondary index filters.
 They use the `minimum_should_match` parameter to specify the minimum number of keywords that must be satisfied during fitlering.